The Basic Political Writings Discourse on the Sciences and Arts

 -Had some bold ideas nigh evolution, and in one note to the Discourse on Inequality he criticizes the prejudices of other European writers and travelers and how they e'er use their "European standards" to others.

-Non an "endorsement" of Rousseau'southward ideas since he seems to simply intend for his ideas to employ to white men, but it's pretty fascinating to read his works written at different points in his life.
+-Often notes his admiration about indigenous communities, different most other writers Non an "endorsement" of Rousseau'southward ideas since he seems to simply intend for his ideas to employ to white men, but it's pretty fascinating to read his works written at different points in his life.

 -Had some assuming ideas about evolution, and in one annotation to the Discourse on Inequality he criticizes the prejudices of other European writers and travelers and how they always apply their "European standards" to others.